 Another objective is in the mind of the author.
 He had written this epistle “to the Hebrews” who had become Christians.
 They had newly emerged from Judaism, a religion that was officially recognised by the Roman authorities in those days.

-But now they were “babes in Christ” and they were subjected to both Jewish and increasing Roman hostility.
+But now they were “babes in Christ” and they were subjected to both Jewish and Roman hostility.
 The great temptation was to revert back to the safety of Judaism.
-The epistle throughout warns against this, and of the dire consequences that apostatising from Christ would incur.
+The epistle throughout warns against this, and of the dire consequences that apostatizing from Christ would incur.

-However, the Old Testament dispensation was now “ready to vanish away” (Hebrews 8:13; 10:5-10; see also 2 Corinthians 3:6-14).
-So, they must grasp hold of the Gospel and never let go.
+The Old Testament dispensation was now “ready to vanish away” in his day, the author says (Hebrews 8.13; 10.5-10; see also 2 Corinthians 3.6-14).
 The Messiah, the Lord Jesus Christ, the crucified Son of God—has himself fulfilled the types and shadows of the Old Testament.
 Outside of the Messiah there is no salvation, and there never was.
-All who are saved in this Gospel Age, and who were saved in earlier times, are saved by Christ.
+All who are saved in this gospel age, and who were saved in earlier times, are saved by Christ.